 How to Apply

-Patient Assistance Application You may either fill out the form onscreen then print it out, or print it out then fill it in conventionally.
+You may either fill out the form onscreen then print it out, or print it out then complete it conventionally.

 Factor Solutions • 800.238.8374

 This toll-free number connects patients, caregivers, and clinicians with a case specialist who can offer advice on accessing the appropriate resources for particular needs.

 On this website, Bayer provides information about this specific treatment and information about the Kogenate FS Free Trial Program, EZ-Log electronic patient diary system prescribing information, and several other resources.

 Hopefully, you and your family will never experience a lapse in health insurance.
 However, whether caused by a loss of